Pomo Tribal Supported Agriculture Program

 Even though there are these farming projects, the Pomo suffer from high obesity rates (even among the children), isolation, lack of exercise and unemployment.
 Distribution of the produce has been challenging, and many Tribe members (especially Elders) rely on commodity foods, with little or no fresh fruits, vegetables or traditional foods.
 Isolation and high unemployment lead to depression, drug and alcohol abuse and high rates of incarceration.

 By providing workshops, educational opportunities, a Farmers Market for distribution of fresh food and hands-on support with a blending of UC Farming and Pomo Traditional Farming methods, the Pomo Tribal Supported Agriculture Program (PTSAP) can address many of these issues.
-A Lead-Farmer liaison will be identified for each Tribe, to assist in coordinating the workshops, distributing information and communicating with the Technical Provider.
-On-site follow-up support will be provided by weekly contact with farmers to assist with questions and concerns.
-The year following the workshop series (year 2 of the grant) will consist of meeting with the farmers on their farms, evaluating the progress of the farmers and providing follow-up technical support.
-The UC Santa Cruz Curriculum will also be made available to incarcerated Native Americans at the Mendocino County Jail through the Inmate Welfare Services Certified Organic Farm Program at the Jail Coordinated by Technical Provider Terri McCartney.
+A Lead-Farmer liaison was to be identified for each Tribe to assist in coordinating the workshops, distributing information and communicating with the Technical Provider.
+On-site follow-up support was provided by weekly contact with farmers to assist with questions and concerns.
+The year following the workshop series (year 2 of the grant) was to consist of meeting with the farmers on their farms, evaluating the progress of the farmers and providing follow-up technical support.
+The UC Santa Cruz Curriculum was also to be made available to incarcerated Native Americans at the Mendocino County Jail through the Inmate Welfare Services Certified Organic Farm Program at the Jail coordinated by Technical Provider Terri McCartney.

-*Coordinate 24 workshops with four bands of Pomo (Hopland, Pinolleville, Coyote Valley and Potter Valley Pomo)and Inmates working at the Mendocino County Jail Organic Farm Program.
+*Coordinate 24 workshops with four bands of Pomo (Hopland, Pinoleville, Coyote Valley and Potter Valley Pomo) and inmates working at the Mendocino County Jail Organic Farm Program.

 *Develop a Pomo Supported Agriculture website with the capacity to link the participating farmers with farming information, sources of supplies, farmers market dates, nutritional information and recipes of crops, as well as highlighting farmers and their success stories.